UPDATED! This post has been updated for 2018 to help you get the most out of Twitter Ads!

 That should be the first question you ask yourself.
 Admittedly it’s pretty broad and can encompass a lot.
 Thankfully, Twitter’s selection of campaigns should help you decide on what next steps are best for your needs.

-Upon logging into the Ads dashboard you’ll be greeted with the below:
+Upon logging into the Ads dashboard you’ll be greeted with this:

 Here’s how each campaign breaks down.